1988 Honda Classic

 The 1988 Honda Classic was a women's tennis tournament played on outdoor hard courts at the San Juan Central Park in San Juan in Puerto Rico and was part of the Category 1 tier of the 1988 WTA Tour.
-The tournament ran from October 10 through October 16, 1988.
+It was the third edition of the tournament and was held from October 10 through October 16, 1988.
 Fourth-seeded Anne Minter won the singles title and earned $12,000 first-prize money.